Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Hearing High Sounds.md

 **See who is better at hearing high pitched sounds: kids or adults!** - See who is better at hearing high pitched sounds: kids or adults!

-Last initially checked on 2022-01-23 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2022-02-09 by Conor Cafolla (ctc43@cam.ac.uk)
+Last initially checked on 2023-02-10 by Amy Migunda (aom36@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->